 Read the detailed learning outcomes here

-On completion of this undergraduate course, we'll award you the Certificate of Higher Education in Arts and Humanities.
+On successfully completing this course, we’ll award you our Certificate of Higher Education in Arts and Humanities.

 Recognition in your country

 If you intend to use your Open University qualifications to seek work or undertake further study outside the UK, we recommend checking whether your intended qualification will meet local requirements for your chosen career.
 Read recognition in my country.